charliechiou/classify-rv32i/README.md

 If the input value is less than 0, the output is set to 0.
 If the input value is greater than or equal to 0, the output equals the input.
 ### Methodology
 I used the `bnez` instruction to iterate through the input vector and employed `bltz` to check whether each element is less than zero.
 If so, jump to `set_zero` and set the value to zero.

+## Argmax
+By using the argmax function, we can find the index of the largest value in the output.
+This index corresponds to the predicted class, allowing us to determine the model's prediction.
+### Methodology
+Setting the first element as the initial maximum value and use the `blt` instruction to loop through the input.
+If an element is larger than the current maximum stored in `t2`, the program jumps to the `update_max` label, where the maximum value and its index are updated.